Frequently Asked Questions: 4-year Graduate Entry Medicine course (A101 - 2020 entry)

 When will my conditional offer become unconditional as I need to sort out accommodation, etc?

-Your conditional offer will officially become unconditional when the GEM Admissions Department have received confirmation that all of your conditionals have been satisfied.
-If you are aware that there are no issues in your past that will affect either your CRB, health checks and you have completed your degree then you can assume that you could go ahead and make the necessary preparations for starting the GEM course however, you will understand that we cannot officially advise you to do this until all conditions are completed satisfactorily.
+Your conditional offer will officially become unconditional when the GEM Admissions team has received confirmation that all of your conditions have been satisfied.
+If you are aware that there are no circumstances in your past that will affect your DBS/ health checks, you have completed your degree and no events have occurred during the admissions period that could raise concerns about your conduct/fitness to practice then you can assume that you could go ahead and make the necessary preparations for starting the GEM course.
+However, you will understand that we cannot officially advise you to do this until all conditions are completed satisfactorily.

-You will be contacted by our Admissions Coordinator, Sarb Atwal, as soon as your conditions have been met and subsequently your offer made unconditional.
+You will be contacted by our Admissions team as soon as your conditions have been met and subsequently your offer will be made unconditional.

+Students on medical courses are able to apply for a bursary in the later years of their course.
 In Years 2-4 of the GEM course most English domiciled students will be eligible to apply for an NHS Bursary.
 This bursary has been made available specifically for those undertaking courses in graduate medicine and dentistry; in most cases it will cover your tuition fees and some living expenses.
-Please visit: http://www.nhsbsa.nhs.uk/3472.aspx for further information.
+See further information.

 Do you consider late entries via "clearing"?